zubinchopra/portaldocs/portal-sdk/README.md

 ### Forms

-Many experiences require the user to fill out a form.
+Many experiences require the user to enter data into a form.
 The Ibiza controls library provides support for forms.
 It also provides a TypeScript based section model that lets you build your form in code without expressing all the fields in an html template.
 * [Developing forms](./generated/top-extensions-forms.md)

 [Ask a forms related question on StackOverflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-forms)